dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 constructor that does not exist, or there is a redirection cycle.*

-In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that resolves to a class, mixin, enum, or extension type declaration, we say that the _on-class_ of the extension is `C`.
-If `C` resolves to a non-generic class then we say that the _constructor return type_ of the extension is `C`.
+In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that denotes a class, mixin, enum, or extension type declaration, we say that the _on-class_ of the extension is `C`.
+If `C` denotes a non-generic class, mixin, mixin class, or extension type then we say that the _constructor return type_ of the extension is `C`.

-*If `C` resolves to a generic class then the extension does not have a constructor return type.*
+If `C` denotes a generic class then `E` is treated as `extension E on C<T1 ..
+Tk> {...}` where `T1 ..
+Tk` are obtained by instantiation to bound.

-In a extension of the form `extension E on C<T1 ..
-Tk> {...}` where `C` is an identifier or prefixed identifier that resolves to a class, mixin, enum, or extension type declaration, we say that the _on-class_ of `E` is `C`, and the _constructor return type_ of `E` is `C<T1 ..
+In an extension of the form `extension E on C<T1 ..
+Tk> {...}` where `C` is an identifier or prefixed identifier that denotes a class, mixin, enum, or extension type declaration, we say that the _on-class_ of `E` is `C`, and the _constructor return type_ of `E` is `C<T1 ..
 Tk>`.

-In all other cases, an extension declaration does not have an on-class.
+In all other cases, an extension declaration does not have an on-class nor a constructor return type.

 *For example, an extension whose on-type is a type variable does not have an on-class, and neither does an extension whose on-type is a function